Paliak/PaliaksNotes/docs/Keeper/index.md

  ... snip ...
 ```

 And we got ssh access.
-Let's login and run linpeas in the background as we start manually looking around.
+Let’s login and run linpeas in the background as we start manually looking around.

 ```bash
 $ py -m uploadserver